W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 {% if showCommentary %}
 ::: details Commentary
 Sickness is no different from any other form in the world that reflects the ego’s purpose. … The physical world is nothing but the projection of the underlying thought of separation.
 Thus, the body merely carries out the wishes of the mind, having no power within itself.
-(Wapnick, F.A.J., p.76.)
+(Wapnick, FAJ, p.76.)

 …the Son’s mistake of confusing the levels of the mind and body, and his believing that the body can cause pain, indeed, that the body can do anything at all.
 It is the belief that it can that Jesus equates with magic, the ego’s tactic to confuse the Son as to where the problem and solution truly are. … it is not only the body that does nothing, but the separated mind as well; it has not really created “beyond itself”, as the ego has claimed.
-(Wapnick, A.A.C., p.
+(Wapnick, AAC, p.
 231, 232.)
 :::
 {% endif %}